Regulatory, Pricing and Reimbursement

 In addition to the registration fees, two annual fees will also be charged.
 These annual fees will depend on the number of employees of the company in question.

-With regard to applications for clinical investigations for medicinal products, these are the current fees (as of 19 May 2019):
+With regard to applications for clinical investigations for medicinal products, these are the current fees (2021):

 5. For how long are marketing authorizations/registrations valid?
 How are marketing authorizations/registrations renewed?